J-morag/MAPF/README.md

 Modify the `Main.java` file to run your experiment.
 Examples are provided in the `ExampleMain.java` file.

 ## News
 * 2025-06: Added the PaPS algorithm.
-PCS still exists, now as an special case of PaPS, and was PFCS added in the same manner.
+PCS still exists, now as a special case of PaPS, and was PFCS added in the same manner.
 * 2025-05:
   * Assorted bug fixes and performance and functionality improvements
   * Added the LNS2 algorithm